Great to have you with us, my friends, Rush Limbaugh Talent on loan from God.

 It really isn't.

-And I was leaning towards the Yeah, you say that, but your cruise t shirts in the closet and you're wearing your Trump t shirt.
+Yeah, you say that, but your Cruz t-shirt's in the closet and you're wearing your Trump t-shirt.

-I mean that's the proof.
+I mean, that's the proof.

-Look, I got I I have to I have to run Rachel.
+Look, I have to run Rachel.

-I I'm just joking with you.
+I'm just joking with you.

 I appreciate the call.

-Here's uh here's Craig in Denver.
+Here's Craig in Denver.

 Craig, great to have you on the program.